adambard/learnxinyminutes-docs/ansible.html.markdown

 ### Pros

-It is an agent-less tools :) In most scenarios, it use ssh as a transport layer.
+It is an agent-less tools In most scenarios, it use ssh as a transport layer.
 In some way you can use it as 'bash on steroids'.
 It is very-very-very easy to start.
-If you are familiar with ssh concept - you already know ansible :) (almost).
+If you are familiar with ssh concept - you already know ansible (ALMOST).
 My personal record is: 'I did show how to install and use ansible (for simple raspberry pi cluster management) and it tool me 30 seconds to deliver a working tool !!!)'
 I do provide a training services - I'm able to teach a production-ready person - in 8 hours (1 training day)!
 It covers all needed to work aspects!
 No other tool can match this ease of use!
 It executes when you do it - other tools (salt, puppet, chef - might execute in different scenario than you would expect) Documentation is at the world-class standard!